ultrazohm/ultrazohm_sw/docs/source/hardware/carrier_board/carrier_board_2v00/interfaces.rst

 ---------------

 Pin header connector to set jumper for individual programmaing of the CPLDs.
-If you would like to program all five CPLDs at once, you have to link them together as a daisy chain: set jumper to 1-2, 3-4, 5-6, 7-8, 9-10, 11-12. (see :ref:`cpldjumper`)
+If you would like to program all five CPLDs at once, you have to link them together as a daisy chain: set jumper to 1-2, 3-4, 5-6, 7-8, 9-10, 11-12. (see :ref:`label_cpld_programming`)

 .. csv-table:: X2: CPLD programming jumper
   :file: interfaces/x2.csv